newatoms/guides/onboard-a-new-employee/readme.md

 - Standup
 - Team (limited access)

+Tell them that they can add other channels by clicking on `channels`.

 ### Github

 [Github -> newatoms -> people](https://github.com/orgs/newatoms/people), invite member.
 Might need to buy credit (click buy more, add seats).